rmoesbergen/openwrt-ha-device-tracker/README.md

   "hass_url": "http://hassio.local:8123",
   "hass_token" : "<Home Assistant REST API Bearer Token>", "interfaces": ["hostapd.wlan0", "hostapd.wlan1"],
+  "do_not_track": ["01:23:45:67:89:ab"],
+  "params": {
+    "00:00:00:00:00:00": {
+      "mac": "ff:ff:ff:ff:ff:ff",
+      "hostname": "Dave",
+      "dev_id": "phonedave"
+    }
+  }
   "offline_after": 3,
   "poll_interval": 15,
   "full_sync_polls": 10,
   "ap_name": "",
+  "zone": "my_zone",
   "debug": false
 }
 ```

 Some settings will need a bit of explaining:
-* hass_url: The URL to your Home Assistant device, including the port (8123 is the default Hass.io port)
+* hass_url: The URL to your Home Assistant device, including the port (8123 is the default Hass.io port).
 * hass_token: This is a Home Assistant 'Long-lived token'.
 You can create it in the HA web-ui by clicking on your user-name,
-  then scolling all the way down to 'Long-lived tokens' and clicking 'Create Token'
+  then scolling all the way down to 'Long-lived tokens' and clicking 'Create Token'.
-* interfaces: This is an array of Wifi interface names to poll, prefixed with 'hostapd.' (it's the ubus service name)
+* interfaces: This is an array of Wifi interface names to poll, prefixed with 'hostapd.' (it's the ubus service name).
+* do_not_track: This is an array of devices to ignore.
+* params: A dictionary containing additional parameters for specific devices.
+Those are sent together with MAC address and location name.
+Note here you could also override MAC and location name.
+For information on which keys you can add, see [here](https://www.home-assistant.io/integrations/device_tracker/#device_trackersee-service).
-* offline_after: Set a device as not_home after is has been absent for this many poll intervals
+* offline_after: Set a device as not_home after is has been absent for this many poll intervals.
-* poll_interval: Poll interval in seconds
+* poll_interval: Poll interval in seconds.
 * full_sync_polls: Re-sync the device state of all devices every X poll intervals.
 This is to ensure device state is in sync,
   even after HA restarts, connectivity loss, or missed events.
 * ap_name: If only one access point, leave as "".
 If script should run on multiple access points, give a name here, e.g. "ap1".
 The mac address will be prefixed by this on HA.
+* zone: Custom zone name to be assigned to spotted devices.
-* debug: Enable or disable debugging (prints state information on stdout when enabled)
+* debug: Enable or disable debugging (prints state information on stdout when enabled).

 ## Logging ##
 The program will run as a 'service' in the background and will log interesting events to syslog.